Dovyski/flixel-studio/README.md

 The development process is a little bit rough right now.
 It's basically me coding and changing things a lot, documenting things very superficially along the way.
 At some point, the APIs will stabilize and it will be a lot easier to join the party.

 If you want to help now, you can take flixel-studio for a ride and send me your feedback, or suggest a feature, [report a problem]((https://github.com/Dovyski/Codebot/issues/new)), or even send a pull request.
+Check the [ROADMAP](ROADMAP.md) to have an idea of how the project should evolve.

 ## License